How to Build a Travel App for Frequent Travelers

 Paid application.
 It's the easiest way to monetize, but not always effective.
 You'll have to try hard to convince the user of the advantages of your service even before he downloads it.

 Lite & Pro.
-You offer the user a free feature set (Lite version) and convince him to buy Pro version with advanced functionality.
+You offer the user a free feature set (Lite version) and convince him to buy the Pro version with advanced functionality.
 Such a way of travel app monetization has several types: subscription, a Freemium model, etc.

 In-app purchases.
 You can sell anything from premium features to additional travel services - it all depends on your imagination.